enjwillie/Test-Project-1/README.md

 Project Description:
 - Test site created as a thrift shop eCommerce site selling thrifted retail items online.
 Options to register, login, browse products & checkout.
-- Top navigation feature site navigation that highlights the users current location with a dropdown menu for options to access, login and registration pages.
+- Top navigation created with Bootstrap that highlights the users current location, includes a dropdown menu for options to access the login and registration pages.
-- Top navigation shows hidden pages when user is currently on the page
+- Top navigation also shows hidden pages when user is currently on the page
 - Products listing page features add to cart button
 - User Registration form fields submit button point to the login page
 - login page form fields and submit points to the home page
 - Cart on click of submit points to the checkout page, which has form fields that lead to a success page once the form is submitted
 - User Registration & login pages feature html form validations
+- bootstrap styling to forms on User Registration, Login, & checkout pages
+- Bug fixes based on W3C validation
+- Media queries added for Max-width 400px to hide images, display smaller text, & remove margin on divs
+- Added Header, section, & main elements to each .html page
+- Additional success page shown on click of 'submit' on the cart/checkout page -
 Images used by Site page:
 - Nifty Thrifty home page image
 -- ref:https://unsplash.com/photos/wV7UfVeI84w